jdolan/Objectively/README.md

 Initialization
 ---
 There is no explicit setup or teardown with Objectively.
-To instantiate a type, simply call `new` from anywhere in your program.
+To instantiate a type, simply call `alloc` from anywhere in your program.
 The first time a type is instantiated, an optional Class initializer, `initialize`, is called.
 Use `initialize` to setup your interface, override methods, or create a singleton.
 When your application terminates, an optional Class destructor, `destroy`, is also called.

 Invoking a method
 ---
 To invoke a method, use the `$` macro.

-    $(self, isEqual, other);
+    $(Object, self, isEqual, other);

 Overriding a method
 ---
 To override a method, overwrite the function pointer from within your Class' `initialize` method.

-    ((ObjectInterface *) self->interface)->init = init;
+    ((ObjectInterface *) clazz->interface)->dealloc = dealloc;
-    ((ObjectInterface *) self->interface)->isEqual = isEqual;
+    ((ObjectInterface *) clazz->interface)->isEqual = isEqual;

 Calling super
 ---